polius/meteornext-docs/docs/guides/deployments.md

 **USE CASE**

 Get all languages that our company support.
 Iterate all databases that their name ends with '_logs' in all the servers that are included in the selected environment.
-For all these databases insert the languages retrieved to the 'customer_languages' table.
+For all these databases, insert the languages retrieved to the 'customer_languages' table.

 **BLUEPRINT**